-- The accompanying abridged financial statements, which comprise the abridged Balance sheets as at 31 March 2022, the abridged Revenue Accounts for the year ended 31 March 2022, and related notes for the schemes mentioned in Annexure 1, of DSP Mutual Fund ('the Fund') (collectively referred to as 'the Schemes') are derived from the audited financial statements of the Schemes for the year ended 31 March 2022.
+- The accompanying abridged financial statements, which comprise the abridged Balance Sheets as at 31 March 2022, the abridged Revenue Accounts for the period from 1 April 2021/ launch date to 31 March 2022, and related notes for the schemes mentioned in Annexure 1, of DSP Mutual Fund ('the Fund') (collectively referred to as 'the Schemes') are derived from the audited financial statements of the Schemes for the year ended 31 March 2022.
 We expressed an unmodified audit opinion on those financial statements vide our audit report dated 22 July 2022. - 2.
 These abridged financial statements do not contain all the disclosures required by the accounting principles generally accepted in India, including the accounting policies and standards specified in the Ninth Schedule to the Securities and Exchange Board of India (Mutual Funds) Regulations, 1996, as amended (the 'SEBI Regulations').
 Reading the abridged financial statements, therefore, is not a substitute for reading the audited financial statements of the Schemes.